run-llama/llama_index/docs/guides/usage_pattern.md

 ### Setting `response_mode`

+Note: This option is not available/utilized in `GPTTreeIndex`.

 An index can also have the following response modes through `response_mode`:
 - `default`: For the given index, "create and refine" an answer by sequentially going through each Node; make a separate LLM call per Node.
 Good for more detailed answers.